arangodb/docs-hugo/site/content/3.12/aql/high-level-operations/replace.md

   OPTIONS { refillIndexCaches: true }
 ```

+### `versionAttribute`

+The optional `versionAttribute` can be used for external versioning
+support.
+If set, the attribute with the name specified by the option is
+looked up in the document to be replaced and its content is read and compared numerically to the value of
+the versioning attribute in the document that replaces it.
+If the version number in the new document is higher than in the document that
+already exists in the database, then the operation is performed normally.
+If the version number in the new document is lower or equal to what exists in
+the database, the operation is not performed and behaves like a no-op.
+No error
+is returned in this case.

 ## Returning the modified documents

 You can optionally return the documents modified by the query.
 In this case, the `REPLACE`